Worried about someone's mental health?

 - They may not want to see a doctor.
 You can try and ask for help yourself.

 - You can try to contact the GP or local mental health services.

 - It is important to look after your own mental health

 This section covers:

-- How can I ask for help?
+- How can I encourage my relative to get help?

 - How can I ask for help outside the NHS?

 - How can I help someone who is not a friend, relative or loved one?

 - What things should I remember?